liuyxpp/liuyxpp.github.io/CV/index.md

 **Lecturer**, 2012 - present
 *Fudan University, Department of Macromolecular Science*

-- Directed self-assembly of block copolymers under *soft* confinements: nanostructures design and the mechanism of defect removal.
+- Directed self-assembly of block copolymers under *soft confinements*: nanostructures design and the mechanism of defect removal.

 - Developing highly efficient numerical algorithms for self-assembly of block copolymers in bulk and under soft confinements.

 **Visiting Researcher**, 2014 - 2016
 *University of California, Santa Barbara, Materials Research Laboratory*

-- Field-theoretic simulations of polymeric materials.
+- Field-theoretic simulations of polymeric materials under *thermal fluctuations*.

-- Developing a density functional model for polymeric systems.
+- Developing a density functional model for polymeric systems with fluctuations in consideration.

 **Postdoctoral Research Fellow**, 2009 - 2012
 *Fudan University, Department of Macromolecular Science*

-- Developed high performance numerical methods for studying the equilibrium phase separation structures of *charged* block copolymers.
+- Developed high performance numerical methods for studying the equilibrium phase separation structures of *charged block copolymers*.

-- Monte Carlo simulations on the nucleation and growth process in thickening of monolayer PEO crystals in ultrathin films.
+- Monte Carlo simulations on the nucleation and growth process in thickening of monolayer poly(ethylene oxide) (PEO) crystals in ultrathin films.

 **Ph.D.
 Candidate**, 2004 - 2009
 *Peking University, College of Chemistry and Molecular Engineering*

-- Phase field simulations on morphological evolution of monolayer poly(ethylene oxide) (PEO) crystals.
+- Phase field simulations on morphological evolution of monolayer PEO crystals.

-- Experimental studies on the nucleation, growth, and thickening of monolayer PEO crystals in ultrathin films using in-situ atomic force microsocpy (AFM).
+- Experimental studies on the nucleation, growth, and thickening of monolayer PEO crystals in ultrathin films using in-situ atomic force microsocpy.

 **Undergraduate Student**, 2003 - 2004
 *Nanjing University, School of Chemistry and Chemical Engineering*